 The Identity Vault is a persistent database powered by eDirectory and used by Identity Manager to hold data for synchronization with a connected system.
 The vault can be viewed narrowly as a private data store for Identity Manager or more broadly as a metadirectory that holds enterprise-wide data.
-Data in the vault is available to any protocol supported by eDirectory, including the NetWare Core Protocol (NCP), LDAP, and DSML.
+Data in the vault is available to any protocol supported by eDirectory, including the NetWare Core Protocol (NCP), which is the traditional protocol used by iManager, LDAP, and DSML.